pyvesync Library↲

 Exceptions are no longer caught by the library and must be handled by the user.
 Exceptions are raised by server errors and aiohttp connection errors.

 Errors that occur at the aiohttp level are raised automatically and propogated to the user.
-That means exceptions raised by aiohttp that inherit from aiohttp.ClientError
+That means exceptions raised by aiohttp that inherit from aiohttp.ClientError are propogated.

-When the connection to the VeSync API succeeds but returns an error code that prevents the library from functioning a custom exception inherrited from pyvesync.logs.VeSyncError
+When the connection to the VeSync API succeeds but returns an error code that prevents the library from functioning a custom exception inherrited from pyvesync.logs.VeSyncError is raised.

 Custom Exceptions raised by all API calls: